Peiliang/HistoML/Specification/Level1/Use_Cases/Population-based Phenotype Characterization/Readme.md

 java -jar Analysis.jar area diameter circularity entropy
 ```

-Area, diameter, circularity and entropy are 4 parameters calculated for each cell.
+Area, diameter, circularity and entropy are calculated for the nucleolus of each ccRCC tumor cell.

 Java 11 runtime is required to run the queries.